66845-1.jpeg

 (opens in a new window) villareal.net

 Leo Villareal works with pixels and binary code to create complex, rhythmic compositions in light.
 Firmly rooted in abstraction, his approach uses layered sequencing that results in open-ended and subjective visual experiences.

 Villareal’s works often reference organic systems and evoke—but do not illustrate—atmospheric elements in that emergent and unexpected behavior occurs without a predetermined outcome.

-Having come of age during the first generation of home computers, Villareal was equally fascinated by the use of new technological tools and software.
+Having come of age during the first generation of home computers, Villareal was equally fascinated by new technological tools and software.
 His artistic investigation of artificial space led him to explore installation art, creating environments comprised of found objects, video, light, and sound.
 While at the annual Burning Man festival in the Nevada desert, Villareal’s interest in fragmentation, data, and perspective was materialized in a large light-sequenced landmark.
 Programmed with a microcontroller, to guide him back to his campsite on the playa, this fundamentally practical invention resulted in mesmerizing patterns visible from miles away, and subsequently became a prototype of his ensuing work connecting software and light.

 In 2002, Villareal presented his first fully formed LED sculpture, Hexad (2002), in Sculpture Now at the Palm Beach Institute of Contemporary Art, Lake Worth, Florida, demonstrating early experimentation with complex patterns, layering combinations of colors, and light intensity.
 Villareal’s artistic influences, Dan Flavin, James Turrell, and Sol LeWitt among them, point to his own lineage within Minimalism, Conceptual art, and Post-Painterly Abstraction.